-The Parutsakawan Palace complex is in the grounds of the Metropolitan Police Bureau on Si Ayutthaya road in the royal Dusit district.
+The Parutsakawan Palace – Chitralada Villa complex is in the grounds of the Metropolitan Police Bureau on Si Ayutthaya road in the royal Dusit district.
 It contains two buildings, Parutsakawan, and Chitralada Villa.
-The Parutsakawan building is currently the headquarters of the National Intelligence Agency (Thai C.I.A.) and is off-limits to the public.
-The Chitralada Villa building is open to the public as a museum and is noted for the beautiful Italian architectural style.
+The Parutsakawan building is now the headquarters of the National Intelligence Agency (Thai C.I.A.) and is off-limits to the public.
+The Chitralada Villa building is open to the public as a museum and features a beautiful Italian architectural style.

-The Parutsakawan Palace was built in 1906 by King Rama V. It was a residence for his son Prince Chakrabongse and his Russian wife after they had returned to Thailand after completing his military training in Russia.
-The Chitralada Villa was added to the site in 1911 as a residence for another son Crown Prince Maha Vajiravudh (King Rama VI) on his return from military training at Sandhurst in England.
+Parutsakawan Palace – Chitralada Villa was built in 1906 by King Rama V. It was a residence for his son Prince Chakrabongse and his Russian wife after they had returned to Thailand after completing his military training in Russia.
+The Chitralada Villa was completed in 1911 as a residence for another son Crown Prince Maha Vajiravudh (King Rama VI) on his return from military training at Sandhurst in England.

-The building was designed by Italian architect Mario Tamagno.
+The design of Parutsakawan Palace – Chitralada Villa is by Italian architect Mario Tamagno.
 The exterior was in the style of an Italian villa.
-The interior was designed and decorated in the art nouveau style.
+The interior is designed and decorated in the art nouveau style.
 It featured Baroque and Rococo art that was popular in Europe and Thailand at that time.

-The villa is beautifully furnished and contains an exhibition on the history and architecture of the palace complex.
-An introductory video is screened on the ground floor.
-One of the rooms is dedicated to the invention of a machine gun stand.
-It was designed by an army engineer on the advice of H.M King Bhumibol.
+Parutsakawan Palace – Chitralada Villa is beautifully furnished and contains an exhibition on the history and architecture of the palace complex.
+An introductory video is shown on the ground floor.
+One of the rooms details the invention of a machine gun stand.
+The design, by an army engineer, was based on the advice of H.M King Bhumibol.

-Also, located in the complex is a modern glass building housing the Police Museum.
+Also, in the Parutsakawan Palace – Chitralada Villa complex is a modern glass building housing the Police Museum.
 It contains an exhibition of the history and evolution of the Thai police.
 There are old uniforms, weapons, documents, photographs, and a replica of an old prison cell.
 Visitors can take photos.

-Note that the complex is accessed via the main entrance of the Metropolitan Police Bureau.
+Note that to enter the palace you must use the main entrance of the Metropolitan Police Bureau.
 Security is tight so bring your passport.